Mark H. Oring

 Publications and Presentations

-• "Cheek vs. U.S. and the Tax Protest Movement: An historical reassessment of the Sixteenth Amendment," 25 UWLA Law Review 197
+• "Cheek v.
+U.S. and the Tax Protest Movement: A Historical Reassessment of the Sixteenth Amendment," 25 UWLA Law Review 197

 • "Peers of the Vicinage: Historical Abridgement of the Seventh Amendment right to Civil Jury Trial," 27 UWLA Law Review 165